backGo Back

 Steven L. Brenneman

 Steven Brenneman is a capital partner and Chair of the Employment Law Group.
-He brings over 25 years of experience representing clients in the full range of employment and labor law matters.
+He brings over 30 years of experience representing clients in a broad range of employment and labor law matters.

-Steve regularly practices in the trial and appellate levels of federal and state courts, as well as administrative agencies.
-He produces excellent results in a cost-effective manner while handling a broad range of employment and labor disputes, including cases involving allegations of discrimination, harassment, retaliation, misappropriation of trade secrets, breach of non-competition agreements and other contracts, fraud, defamation, and negligent supervision and retention.
-He also handles claims involving federal and state wage payment laws, ERISA, the WARN Act, employee handbooks, and drug testing.
-Steve has represented employers in labor arbitrations and labor injunction litigation.
-His efforts have yielded favorable results in many reported decisions.
+Steve has extensive experience as a litigator in the trial and appellate levels of federal and state courts across the country, as well as administrative agencies.
+He produces excellent results in a cost-effective manner while handling a broad range of employment and labor disputes, including claims of discrimination, harassment, retaliation, misappropriation of trade secrets, breach of non-competition agreements and other contracts, violations of federal and state wage payment laws, the Computer Fraud and Abuse Act, ERISA, the WARN Act, fraud, defamation, and other workplace torts.
+Steve has also represented employers in labor arbitrations and labor injunction litigation.
+His efforts have yielded favorable results in many reported decisions involving Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, Section 1981, the Fair Labor Standards Act, trade secrets, restrictive covenants, employment torts, and other employment claims.

 • Koehler v.
 Sara Lee Corporation, 2013 WL 6773642 (E.D.
 Wis.
 Dec.
 23, 2013) Steve represented Sara Lee in an action brought by a former plant human resources manager alleging he was fired in retaliation for his opposition to alleged improper pay practices and noncompliance with affirmative action obligations.
 At the conclusion of discovery, the court granted the company’s motion for summary judgment.